Ismael Tajouri-Shradi

-Ismael Tajouri-Shradi (born 28 March 1994) is a professional footballer who plays as an attacking midfielder for Al-Ahli Tripoli in the Libyan Premier League.
+Ismael Tajouri-Shradi (born 28 March 1994) is a professional footballer who plays as an attacking midfielder for Libyan Premier League club Al-Ahli Tripoli.
 Born in Switzerland, he plays for the Libya national team.

 Early life

 Tajouri-Shradi was born in Bern, Switzerland, to Libyan parents.
 His father was a diplomat.
 He moved to Austria at the age of 9, and received Austrian nationality in July 2015.
 He has always considered himself Libyan.

 Club career

 Shradi spent his early career at Austria Wien, coming up through the youth ranks in 2013 before going on loan to Rheindorf Altach.
 After two and a half years at Altach, Shradi returned to Austria Wien and became a regular starter.

 Shradi signed with Major League Soccer (MLS) club New York City FC on 12 January 2018.
 In his debut season, he scored 11 league goals while also contributing 3 assists.

 On 14 December 2021, Tajouri-Shradi was selected by Charlotte FC in the 2021 MLS Expansion Draft and was immediately traded to Los Angeles FC in exchange for $400,000 in General Allocation Money.
 He was traded again on 5 August 2022, joining New England Revolution in exchange for $400,000 In General Allocation Money.

 On 4 January 2023, Tajouri-Shradi joined Cypriot club Omonia.
 He left as Cup winner at the end of the season, having scored one goal in 14 appearances for the club.

 On July 5, 2023, Tajouri-Shradi returned to the MLS with Minnesota United as a free agent.
 He signed until the end of the 2023 season.